vdomos/domogik-plugin-template/README.md

 ## Purpose

-This is a package for Domogik : http://www.domogik.org

-Domogik is an open source home automation solution.
+This is a simple plugin for Domogik : http://www.domogik.org an open source home automation solution.
+￼This is just an example, a help to make a plugin for Domogik.

+Read the bin/lib script, there are a lot of comments to help, I hope.

 ## Documentation